YINI-lang/YINI-spec/YINI-Specification.md

 **Note:** At root and section level, values are assigned using `=`.
 The colon (`:`) is not a general assignment operator and MUST NOT be used to define root-level or section-level members or lists.

 Inside inline objects (`{ ... }`), `:` is the canonical member separator.
-In lenient mode only, `=` MAY also be accepted inside inline objects as a compatibility convenience.
+In lenient mode only, authors MAY also use `=` as a compatibility convenience, and conforming lenient-mode parsers MUST accept it.
 In strict mode, inline object members MUST use `:`.

 For compound values written after `=`, the opening `[` or `{` **MUST appear on the same logical line** as the `=`.
 A newline immediately after `=` means the member has no explicit value.